joaoalbertocsjunior/react-s/README.md

 ## Installation

-Once you have node and npm installed you can:
+Once you have node and npm installed you can use the console to:

-- Use npx to download the available starter template:
+- With npx installed you can download the available starter template by:

 	```bash
 	npx react-s-starter